synfinatic/aws-sso-cli/docs/commands.md

 Default fields:

- * `AccountIdStr`
+ * `AccountIdPad`
  * `AccountAlias`
  * `RoleName`
  * `Expires`

-**Note:** Sorting for `AccountIdStr` and `Expires` is done via their respective `AccountId` and `ExpiresEpoch` integer values.
+**Note:** Sorting for `AccountIdPad` and `Expires` is done via their respective `AccountId` and `ExpiresEpoch` integer values.
 Expired entries are considered to be very large.
 All other fields are sorted alphabetically and in a case-sensitive manner.

 ---